-Aaron Goodman, MD, is a hematologist and medical oncologist who specializes in treating a variety of blood cancers, including acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL) and multiple myeloma.
+Aaron Goodman, MD, is a hematologist who specializes in treating a variety of blood cancers, including acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL) and multiple myeloma.
 He performs stem cell transplants for cancer treatment, including autologous (stem cells come from the individual receiving the transplant) and allogeneic (stem cells come from a matched donor) transplants.

 Dr. Goodman treats and writes guidelines for the rare lymphoproliferative disorder Castleman disease.
 He also uses experimental therapeutics to treat people with rare histiocytosis, which is a group of syndromes characterized by an abnormal increase in the number of certain immune cells called histiocytes.
 They include Langerhans cell histiocytosis, Erdheim-Chester disease, and Rosai-Dorfman disease.
 Many of these novel therapies are designed to be more effective with less toxicity and targeted for individualized therapy.